Painting: Renoir, Cagnes Landscape With Woman and Child, 1910

-According to Ricoeur, the sense is always greater than the non-sense.
-It is clear that even though the non-sense is great and dominates anything, the sense is always bigger than the non-sense.
+According to Ricoeur, the sense is always greater than non-sense.
+It is clear that even though non-sense is great and dominates anything, sense is always bigger than non-sense.
 In consequence, there is neither nothingness nor absurdity even though it seems to fulfill reality.
-Precisely from the absurdity and the non-sense, the superabundance of the sense will emerge because the superabundance of the sense is hiding in the non-sense.
-The mechanism of the superabundance of the sense over the non-sense is like a metaphor.
+Precisely from the absurdity and non-sense, the superabundance of sense will emerge because the superabundance of sense is hiding in non-sense.
+The mechanism of the superabundance of sense over non-sense is like a metaphor.
 The meaning of the metaphor is not laid in its literal meaning but in its hidden meaning.
 The metaphor needs to be dismantled in order to find its hidden meaning.
 After its literal meaning is dismantled, then reveals the hidden meanings.
 In the metaphor, the hidden meanings are so abundant and greater than the literal meaning.
-Here, the non-sense is similar to the literal meaning of metaphor meanwhile the sense is represented by the hidden meanings of metaphor.
-For example, god is my rock.
-If we dig the literal meaning of god is my rock, then we will find its meaning in limitation and indeed it is nothing.
-God and rock, these two words seem to be the non-sense in their literal meaning.
-But in the hidden meaning as metaphor, they are the superabundance of the sense.
+Here, non-sense is similar to the literal meaning of metaphor meanwhile sense is represented by the hidden meanings of metaphor.
+For example, God is my rock.
+If we dig the literal meaning of God is my rock, then we will find its meaning in limitation and indeed it is nothing.
+God and rock, these two words seem to be non-sense in their literal meaning.
+But in the hidden meaning as metaphor, they are the superabundance of sense.